 - For the treatment of CLL, if U2 is approved, we expect U2 to compete with recently approved drugs such as ibrutinib (AbbVie and Janssen), venetoclax (AbbVie and Roche), obinutuzumab (Roche), idelalisib (Gilead) and duvelisib (Verastem), and established treatments such as rituximab (Roche), and several generically available chemotherapies.
 Additionally, there are two second generation BTK inhibitors similar to ibrutinib in late-stage clinical testing for CLL that could enter the market in the next 12-36 months.
 Each of these agents can be used as monotherapy or in combination with one or more of the other agents. - For the treatment of Marginal Zone Lymphoma, if approved, we expect umbralisib to compete with ibrutinib (AbbVie and Janssen) and established treatments such as rituximab and several generically available chemotherapies.
-Additionally, the combination of rituximab and lenalidomide (Celgene) has recently been approved by the FDA for the treatment of relapsed MZL. - For the treatment of Follicular Lymphoma, if approved, we expect umbralisib to compete with recently approved drugs such as obinutuzumab (Roche), idelalisib (Gilead), copanlisib (Bayer), and duvelisib (Verastem), and established treatments such as rituximab (Roche), and several generically available chemotherapies.
+Additionally, in May 2019, the FDA approved the combination of rituximab and lenalidomide (Bristol-Myers) for the treatment of previously treated MZL. - For the treatment of Follicular Lymphoma, if approved, we expect umbralisib to compete with recently approved drugs such as obinutuzumab (Roche), idelalisib (Gilead), copanlisib (Bayer), and duvelisib (Verastem), and established treatments such as rituximab (Roche), and several generically available chemotherapies.
 Each of these agents can be used as monotherapy or in combination with one or more of the other agents.
-The combination of rituximab and lenalidomide (Celgene) has also been studied in FL and has recently been approved by the FDA for the treatment of relapsed FL.
-There are also several PI3K delta inhibitors in earlier stages of development. - In addition, a number of pharmaceutical companies are developing antibodies and bispecific antibodies targeting CD20, CD19, CD47 and other B-cell associated targets, chimeric antigen receptor T-cell ("CAR-T") immunotherapy, and other B-cell ablative therapy which, if approved, would potentially compete with U2 and umbralisib.
+In addition, in May 2019, the FDA approved the combination of rituximab and lenalidomide (Bristol-Myers) for the treatment of previously treated FL.
+There are also several PI3K delta inhibitors in earlier stages of development. - In addition, a number of pharmaceutical companies are developing antibodies and bispecific antibodies targeting CD20, CD19, CD47 and other B-cell associated targets, chimeric antigen receptor T-cell (CAR-T) immunotherapy, and other B-cell ablative therapy which, if approved, would potentially compete with U2 and umbralisib.